 Next, create your planned appointment.

 When you create a planned appointment, all treatment planned procedures for that patient will be displayed.
 Some procedures may already be attached to other appointments.
 If you see (other appt) in the description when adding a new planned appointment, that procedure is tied to another planned appointment.
 If you see (scheduled appt), the procedure is attached to an appointment that is already on your schedule.

 Any patient who needs treatment should have a planned appointment in place at the end of their visit so that the front desk can attempt to schedule them for that care before they leave.

 Then, use your appointment lists!
 If the patient was not able or willing to commit to a specific future appointment date, use your appointment lists so their care doesn’t slip through the cracks.

 Pull up the planned tracker to see patients with planned treatment that has not been scheduled yet, and if you’re filling a last-minute opening in your schedule, check the ASAP list: you’ll see planned appointments you’ve marked as ASAP, and any other patients who’ve requested an appointment as soon as it’s available.

 NEW in Version 17.4 – planned appointments can be marked as ASAP (and will show in the ASAP list).

 Finally, contact the patient to get the planned appointment on the schedule!
-Grouping treatment planned procedures into prioritized groupings gives you the information you need to talk with your patients about essential treatment that shouldn’t be delayed.
+Grouping treatment planned procedures by priority gives you the information you need to talk with your patients about essential treatment that shouldn’t be delayed.
 Getting your patients in for timely treatment prevents small issues from becoming bigger and costlier problems down the road.
 Once a planned appointment has been set complete, it will disappear from the planned appointment grid.